 - Poor brushing or flossing techniques: An overall increase in harmful bacteria can result from poor dental hygiene or a weak immune system.
 For example, you should be flossing daily (or at least several times a week) to get rid of bacteria buildup from food that you can’t brush away.

 - A weak immune system: This can happen during pregnancy or as a result of a condition such as Sjogren’s, or a whole host of other autoimmune conditions that make the body less able to fight.

 - Antibacterial mouthwash: Believe it or not, mouthwash is the last thing that’s good for gingivitis.
 You have to learn how to get rid of gingivitis when a bacterial imbalance where harmful bacteria overtake the beneficial bacteria happens.
 This can occur either by bad bacteria outnumbering or outcompeting the healthy microbes.
 When you use a mouthwash capable of “killing 99% of all germs,” you’re killing off the delicate balance of bacteria in your mouth that you need to keep inflammation at bay.

 - Poor diet: Additionally, when someone eats a lot of sugar (harmful bacteria thrive on sugar) or has a diet lacking in proper nutrients, harmful bacteria feast and block the beneficial bacteria.

 While gingivitis can develop in anyone, there are some factors that can increase your risk for developing gingivitis.
 Important gingivitis risk factors include:

 - Mouth breathing

-- Dry mouth—naturally occurring or due to medications
+- Dry mouth—naturally occurring in the elderly or due to medications

-- Sleep disordered breathing—An estimated 40 to 50 percent of the population has some form of this, which includes sleep apnea, upper airway resistance syndrome, and more.
+- Sleep disordered breathing—An estimated 40-50% of the population has some form of this, which includes sleep apnea, upper airway resistance syndrome (UARS), and more.